pauby/ChocoPackages/automatic/ipvanish/README.md

 ## Notes

-- The install and uninstall is not silent but is automated.
+- The install and uninstall are not silent but are automated.
 - The IPVanish software is problematic to automate.
-Please have patience, and let the maintainer know, if they change the installer and it stops working.
+Please have patience, and let the maintainer know if they change the installer and it stops working.
 - This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.